breannanpr/CityofMissoulaBudgetCapstone/README.md

 ### Key Definitions
-**Program**: City-funded service or function with a 6-digit code, representing a specific output or public-facing activity.
+- **Program**: City-funded service or function with a 6-digit code, representing a specific output or public-facing activity.

-**Mandate**: Legally required (federal, state or court-appointed).
+- **Mandate**: Legally required (federal, state or court-appointed).
 Does not include contract-based or optional services.

-**Service Level Requirements (External)**: Rules imposed by external entities (ex., regulatory agencies), even if the program itself isn't mandated.
+- **Service Level Requirements (External)**: Rules imposed by external entities (ex., regulatory agencies), even if the program itself isn't mandated.

-**Reliance**: Community dependence or risk of disruption if removed from the community.
+- **Reliance**: Community dependence or risk of disruption if removed from the community.
 High reliance = wide usage, few alternatives, or critical outcomes.

-**Trend**: Indicates whether the program's demand is growing, stable, declining or evolving due to external factors.
+- **Trend**: Indicates whether the program's demand is growing, stable, declining or evolving due to external factors.

-**Risk**: Assesses potential challenges in the next 1-3 years (ex., funding cuts, staffing issues, legal changes).
+- **Risk**: Assesses potential challenges in the next 1-3 years (ex., funding cuts, staffing issues, legal changes).

-**Cost Recovery**: Indicates whether or not a program experiences any form of cost recovery meaning, a portion of program costs are offset by revenue sources.
+- **Cost Recovery**: Indicates whether or not a program experiences any form of cost recovery meaning, a portion of program costs are offset by revenue sources.

 ### Annual Cleaning and Transformation Process

 While the process below is detailed for this repository, ultimately Google Colab was used to perform and carry out the final cleaning pipeline.

-In order to begin a refreshed cycle of visualizing the City of Missoula's Program Inventory data, a City of Missoula employee follow the guidelines and tasks outlined in the supporting [budget data cleaning documentation](https://github.com/breannanpr/CityofMissoulaBudgetCapstone/blob/main/assets/budget_data_cleaning_procedure_20250502.pdf), provided to the city.
+In order to begin a refreshed cycle of visualizing the City of Missoula's Program Inventory data, a City of Missoula employee follow the guidelines and tasks outlined in the supporting **[budget data cleaning documentation](https://github.com/breannanpr/CityofMissoulaBudgetCapstone/blob/main/assets/budget_data_cleaning_procedure_20250502.pdf)**, provided to the city.

-Once the steps are carried out, two cleaned files are uploaded into the the appropriate Sharepoint Site folder: ***"[Missoula PBI - City Program Inventory Budget Breakdown](https://cityofmissoulagcc.sharepoint.com/sites/MissoulaPBI/CPIBB/Forms/AllItems.aspx)"***.
+Once the steps are carried out, two cleaned files are uploaded into the the appropriate Sharepoint Site folder: **[Missoula PBI - City Program Inventory Budget Breakdown](https://cityofmissoulagcc.sharepoint.com/sites/MissoulaPBI/CPIBB/Forms/AllItems.aspx)**.
 After the process is completed in full, the user will have a fully updated interactive dashboard.

 All cleaning is conducted in Python using modular, documented functions that support automation and integration with the Power BI Platform.
 For a more comprehensive breakdown of each of the steps, please review the ```citydata_01_cleaning.ipynb``` in this repository.